jrwashburn/mina-pool-payout/README.md

 # mina-pool-payout

 _Inspired by [minaexplorer - mina-payout-script](https://github.com/garethtdavies/mina-payout-script)_
 This started out as a port from the original, but has morphed a fair amount.
-With major updates we will try to compare the output with MinaExplorer's approach, but we are not necessarily committed to maintaining parity.
-There are now two main differences vs. the original Mina Explorer implementation:
+As of PR 59, direct comparisons between the two are no longer expected to produce the same results.
+The main differences vs. the Mina Explorer implementation include:
 - mina-payout-script spreads an unlocked key's weighted supercharged award across the entire epoch if it will unlock at any point during the epoch. mina-pool-payout will only supercharge an account after it is unlocked.
-- Additionally, mina-pool-payout will (as of 6/12/21) reserve supercharged rewards entirely for unlocked keys versus spreading their supercharged amount across normal coinbase blocks as well.
-This will result in more variability in unlocked payout using mina-pool-payout.
+- mina-pool-payout will (as of PR 59) reserve supercharged rewards entirely for unlocked keys versus spreading the supercharged award across normal coinbase blocks as well.
+This will result in more variability in unlocked payout versus mina-payout-script.

 # Dependencies
 - This code uses language features of Typescript v3.7 and Node 14.
-- The host this runs from will either require access to a Mina Archive database, or to the MinaExplorer grapql API.
+- The host this runs from will either require access to a Mina Archive database, or to the MinaExplorer graphql API.
 - If payments are to be sent, access to a graphql endpoint that can send signed transactions is required.

 # Operational Overview